 The 80-Hour Class B/P CDL course is designed to teach students the basic operations of a passenger bus with an automatic transmission and equipped with air brakes.
-A Class B/P CDL is necessary to operate any single vehicle with a gross vehicle weight rating of 26,001 pounds or more, seats 16 or more passengers including the driver, and has a towing capacity of less than 10,000 pounds.
-Class B/P vehicles do not typically have a trailer attached.
+A Class B/P CDL is necessary to operate any automatic single vehicle with a Gross Vehicle Weight Rating (GVWR) of 26,001 pounds or more and a towing capacity of no more than 10,000 pounds.
+Class BP vehicles do not typically have a trailer attached.

 This course includes 40 hours of classroom instruction.
-During the classroom segment students will learn how to obtain their Class B CDL permit with a passenger endorsement and air brakes, Federal Motor Carrier Safety Regulations, electronic & paper logbooks, map reading, Compliance Safety & Accountability (CSA), as well as FMCSA drug & alcohol clearinghouse registration.
+During the classroom segment students will learn how to obtain their Class B CDL permit with a passenger endorsement and air brakes, Federal Motor Carrier Safety Regulations, electronic & paper log books, map reading, Compliance Safety & Accountability (CSA), as well as FMCSA drug & alcohol clearinghouse registration.